A General Approach for Determining Applicability Domain of Machine Learning Models

-\gls{earea} is a comparison of two statistical quantities and is inaccurate for small sample sizes.
+$E^{area}$ is a comparison of two statistical quantities and is inaccurate for small sample sizes.
 However, the comparison is still possible.
-If the sample size of \gls{oz}=\gls{phi} is 1, then the cumulative distribution will be 0 until the single observation and then become 1. \gls{earea} will be non-zero in the aforementioned case, but does not represent the population of \gls{oz} well.
-In other words, even a single value sampled from a standard normal distribution will give a non-zero \gls{earea}.
-To prevent issues with small samples sizes, we performed multiple splits and binned data as outlined in Sec.~\ref{residual_test} to get many points for statistical comparisons.
+If the sample size of $O(z)$=$\Phi(0,1)$ is 1, then the cumulative distribution will be 0 until the single observation and then become 1. $E^{area}$ will be non-zero in the aforementioned case, but does not represent the population of $O(z)$ well.
+In other words, even a single value sampled from a standard normal distribution will give a non-zero $E^{area}$.
+To prevent issues with small samples sizes, we performed multiple splits and binned data as outlined in Model Assessments section to get many points for statistical comparisons.